 To use Python for this purpose, you may be required to download libraries to reduce the amount of required coding.
 The programming language has a wide range of applications and is beginner-friendly.
 However, it can take time to set it up for data analysis.

 Data analysts use R because it offers statistical packages for quantitative applications.
 They include neural networks, phylogenetics, advanced plotting, and nonlinear regression.
-R is also an open-source language designed to accommodate changes.
+R is also an open source language designed to accommodate changes.

 Java is a general-purpose language that runs on the Java Virtual Machine (JVM).
 This high-performance language offers powerful tools for integrating analytical methods and data science into a codebase.
 Many modern systems today are built on the Java backend.
-This language is an important tool for data applications.
+This popular language is an important tool for data applications.

 Scala performs well with Apache Spark, the cluster computing framework.
 This makes it easy to work with massive collections of data.
-Scala is compiled on the Java bytecode making it possible for the language to work with Java.
+Scala is compiled on Java bytecode, making it possible for the language to work with Java.
 It offers a wide variety of features for both data analysts and data scientists.

-Is it Possible to Choose the ‘Wrong’ Programming Language?
+Is It Possible to Choose the Wrong Programming Language?

-Some people worry about choosing the wrong language for data science because they fear it will be a waste of time and effort.
+Some people worry about learning the wrong language for data science because they fear it will be a waste of time and effort.
 However, there is no such thing as the wrong language.
 Most are excellent languages to place on your resume.
-Whichever you choose to learn will be valuable in the tech field.
+Whichever language you choose to learn will be valuable in the tech field.

 How to Learn Data Analysis

-Learn Programming Language
+Learn Your First Programming Language

 Practice Building Visualizations